Every year, benzos play a significant role in overdose deaths. Learn how to beat the statistics and find benzo addiction treatment in South Florida.

 - Death

 Benzo addiction can have severe implications.
 The aftermath can be fatal when coupled with opioids or alcohol since all these substances are depressants.
-When taken together they cause excessive sedation, potentially resulting in a slowed heart rate that could lead to coma or death.
-It is vitally important that those suffering from Benzodiazepine addiction reason proper and immediate treatment.
+When taken together, they cause excessive sedation, potentially resulting in a slowed heart rate that could lead to coma or death.
+In fact, around 14% of deaths caused by opioid overdose also involved the use of benzodiazepines.

-While treating benzo addiction can be difficult, it is not impossible.
+While treating benzo addiction can be difficult, it’s not impossible.
 However, attempting to quit without proper medical supervision can prove deadly.
-Benzodiazepine withdrawal symptoms are potentially severe and challenging to manage without medical assistance, ranging from tremors, psychosis, seizures, and hallucinations.
-Abruptly getting off benzos could trigger these symptoms.
-For this reason, immediate medical attention, which includes benzo detox and other treatment options, is strongly advised.
+Benzodiazepine withdrawal symptoms, including tremors, psychosis, seizures and hallucinations, are potentially severe and challenging to manage without medical assistance.
+Abruptly ceasing the use of benzos could trigger these symptoms.
+For this reason, it’s best to undergo a medically supervised detox.

 How Is Benzo Addiction Treated?

-While some people attempt to get off benzos by themselves, this is not advisable.
-Doing so could lead to severe symptoms such as panic attacks and seizures that could cause a person to revert to using benzos.
-For example, a person getting off benzo addiction may experience trouble sleeping, anxiety, depression, poor concentration and other withdrawal symptoms.
-Therefore, to achieve the best detox results, 24-hour medical supervision is recommended.
-In addition, doctors may prescribe medications that ease the symptoms and help the patient cope with the side effects.
-They can also monitor the person’s progress and adjust the medication accordingly.
+While some people attempt to get off benzos by themselves, this isn’t advisable.
+Doing so could lead to severe symptoms, such as panic attacks and seizures.
+These symptoms are unpleasant and can be unsafe.
+To achieve the best detox results, 24-hour medical supervision is recommended.
+In addition, doctors in Boca Raton may prescribe medications that ease the symptoms and help the patient cope with the side effects, increasing the likelihood of them seeing their detox through to the end.

 Residential Care

-Residential care or inpatient treatment make the detox process and medical supervision more manageable.
-In addition, it provides patients with a drug-free environment, making 24-hour monitoring possible.
-Access to programs like behavioral therapy and support groups allows professionals to address more than the physical effects of benzo addiction.
+Residential care, or inpatient treatment, makes the detox process and medical supervision more manageable.
+In addition, it provides patients with a drug-free environment where they can focus on recovery.
+Access to programs such as behavioral therapy and support groups allows professionals to address more than the physical effects of benzo addiction.
 These advantages work toward making the recovery process more wholesome for the patient.

 Outpatient Care